top of page

 Reginald ("Reggie") Winters, Artistic Co-Director

 Reginald (“Reggie”) Winters is an active pianist, educator, and arts administrator based out of Greeley, Colorado.
 As a performer, Reggie has become a highly sought after collaborator.
-He currently serves as a Collaborative Piano Teaching Assistant at the University of Northern Colorado where he assists with courses in Lyric Diction and Art Song.
+He currently serves as a Collaborative Piano Teaching Assistant at the University of Northern Colorado where he assists with courses in the Voice Area.
+He additionally serves as the basso continuo in the URSA Early Music Ensemble.
 He has previously served as an orchestral pianist for the Texas Tech University Symphony Orchestra and for the chamber orchestra Ensemble Bravura.

 As an active arts administrator, Reggie recently served as the Production Assistant on the newly released album “Finding Home” (SONY) produced by Grammy-winning Producer Michael Fine and featuring Maestro Philip Mann with Ensemble Bravura.
 While completing his studies at Texas Tech University in Lubbock, TX, Reggie served as a full-time teacher and administrative assistant at The Music Studio Lubbock where he maintained a large piano studio.
 He is currently a Graduate Assistant in the UNC College of Performing and Visual Arts Admissions Office.